 - Installing BizTalk Server 2010 in a Basic Multi-Computer Environment: This guide describes some of the considerations that apply to the various parts of a BizTalk Server installation in a basic multi-computer environment.

 - BizTalk Server: Transform text files (Flat Files) into XML: Transformations are one of the most common components in the integration processes.
 They act as essential translators in the decoupling between the different systems to connect.
 This article aims to help you understand the process of transforming a text file (also called Flat Files) into an XML document using BizTalk Server Flat File Schemas.
-This article intends to be an introductory note for whom is taking the first steps in this technology.
+This article intends to be an introductory note for who is taking the first steps in this technology.

 And in the last weeks of the year, during my vacations, I managed to be in TechNet Wiki Top contributors for three consecutive weeks!